Roblox/creator-docs/content/en-us/production/publishing/account-verification.md

 description: Explains how to verify your Roblox account.
 ---

 **Account Verification** is the process of connecting your identity on Roblox to your real world identity, either through a government ID or through your phone number.
-When you verify your acccount, you can publish more of each asset type and maximize their discoverability within the [Creator Marketplace](../../production/publishing/creator-marketplace.md), monetize your [plugins](../../studio/plugins.md), and access age-restricted Studio features, such as [chat with spatial voice](../../chat/spatial-voice.md).
+When you verify your account, you can publish more of each asset type and maximize their discoverability within the [Creator Marketplace](../../production/publishing/creator-marketplace.md), monetize your [plugins](../../studio/plugins.md), and access age-restricted Studio features, such as [chat with spatial voice](../../chat/spatial-voice.md).

 <img src="../../assets/publishing/account-verification/Identity-Verification-Overview.jpg" width="100%" />